 'Important...
 An essential building-block for a constructive debate on a post-Brexit democratic politics' - Wolfgang Streeck, Max Planck Institute for the Study of Societies, Cologne

 'Fascinating' - Heiner Flassbeck, Heiner Flassbeck, former German Vice-minister for Finance

 'Essential reading for anyone who wants to understand the Corbyn phenomenon in the UK' - Eurointelligence

 'Mitchell and Fazi convincingly show that the state continues to be at this critical point of history an unavoidable bottleneck... which ought to be reclaimed and subverted if we are to transform societies to the benefit of the peoples' - Sergi Cutillas, Economist and Researcher

 'Will surely come to be seen as one of the more important social science works of our time' - Anthony Coughlan, Village

-Part One: The Great Transformation Redux: From Keynesianism To Neoliberalism – And Beyond
+Part I: The Great Transformation Redux: From Keynesianism to Neoliberalism – and Beyond

 1. Broken Paradise: A Critical Assessment of the Keynesian ‘Full Employment’ Era